10 Proven Steps to LinkedIn Ads Success in 2023

 Let’s review why PPC is an important tool for law firms.

-When a person needs an attorney, the first thing they do is head to Google to search for one.
-After search for a term like “personal injury lawyers,” they’ll see local ads (based on the user’s IP address):
+Often, when a person needs an attorney, the first thing they do is head to Google Search.
+After searching for a term like “personal injury lawyers,” they’ll see local ads (based on the user’s IP address):

 PPC advertising is a form of search engine marketing (SEM), not to be confused with search engine optimization (SEO).
 The former requires you to pay to appear in ad-based search results (SEM), and the other is “free” to appear in organic search engine results pages (SEO).